ambornstein/pickleball-hub/DEVLOG.md

 Friday — 8/22/2025

 After a long period of procrastination, I finally implemented standard business hours as a field on each location.
 This is a big step towards completing the location info pages.
+The location pages are extremely critical and almost at the point of completion.
+However, going forward, reviews for these pages is a low priority.
+The next highest priorities are now evident:

+- NextAuth authentication with multiple providers (Google especially)
+- Batch location upload

+After this, a lot of frontend work will be necessary, including loading indicators and input responsiveness.
+That is all for now.
+UX is important but it will be left for last until all of the functionality is in place.